Sign in

 Ask Fintool Equity Research AI

-Crispin Love's questions to Abacus Global Management Inc (ABL) leadership
+Crispin Love's questions to Abacus Global Management (ABL) leadership

-Crispin Love's questions to Abacus Global Management Inc (ABL) leadership • Q1 2025
+Crispin Love's questions to Abacus Global Management (ABL) leadership • Q1 2025

 Question

-Crispin Love of Piper Sandler & Co. asked about the record $125 million in capital deployed in Q1, questioning if Abacus is now fully deployed and what a sustainable run-rate might be.
-He also requested an update on the carrier buyback program's activity and the outlook for new carrier relationships in 2025.
+Crispin Love inquired about the record $125 million in capital deployed, asking if Abacus is now fully deployed and what a future run-rate might be.
+He also asked for an update on the carrier buyback program's Q1 activity and prospects for new relationships.

 Answer